 Grants are available for graduate student travel and/or research.
 Download the Grad Student Research Grant Guidelines 2018 document for information regarding eligibility, application process and deadlines.

 UW Japan Scholarships and Fellowships

 Scholarships for Japan studies are available to JSIS and other UW students (unless otherwise noted) including international students.
 See the following descriptions for details.
-Applications dates for the 2018-19 school year will be February – March.
-Exact dates are announced during Autumn quarter.
-Funds may be used for 2018 summer study by those who are UW students in the following academic year.
+The application window for summer 2018 and for the 2018-19 school year for the funding opportunities listed below is FEB 20 through MAR 30, 2018 at 5 PM PST.

 Ayako Betty Murakami Scholarship for Japan Studies